Active Learning with Label Comparisons: Passive learning

 \section{Passive learning}

-We define the sample and query complexities of PAC learnability using both argmax and label-comparisons supervision. \footnote{For simplicity, we consider a PAC notion where the goal is to return $\epsilon$-accurate solutions with constant probability (e.g. 14/15). \shay{Perhaps it is more natural and clean to consider the expected error.} } \amirg{there was a paragraph about $O$ notations that I removed.} We begin with the usual \emph{passive learning} setup, and differentiate between the situation in which every example arrives with its argmax (i.e., the standard PAC setup), and where every example arrives with all the $k \choose 2$ pairwise label comparisons (essentially, the total order on the classes).
+We define the sample and query complexities of PAC learnability using both argmax and label-comparisons supervision. \footnote{For simplicity, we consider a PAC notion where the goal is to return $\epsilon$-accurate solutions with constant probability (e.g. 14/15). \shay{Perhaps it is more natural and clean to consider the expected error.} } We begin with the usual \emph{passive learning} setup, and differentiate between the situation in which every example arrives with its argmax (i.e., the standard PAC setup), and where every example arrives with all the $k \choose 2$ pairwise label comparisons (essentially, the total order on the classes).

 \begin{definition}[Sample complexity of passive learning with argmax supervision] Fix a distribution $\D$ over $\X$ and a target function $\fs:\X\to \R^{k}$.
 Let $\D_{\argmax}^{\fs}$ denote the distribution on $\X\times Y$ in which a sample $(\xx,y)\sim \D_{\argmax}^{\fs}$ is generated by drawing $\xx\sim \D$ and taking $y=A_{\argmax}^{\fs}(\xx)$.